 They feel the need to produce videos with click-bait titles such as, “I read 9 books in one day?”
 If you think I’m kidding, that’s an actual video.
 The same person also made another video called, “I Read ‘IT’ in One Day?”

 Little do viewers know until about a third or so into the latter video that the content creator only physically read part of IT and then just cranked the audiobook on double speed for the rest of the day.
 But it gets better.
 Not only was it running at twice the normal speech speed, but she was also listening to it while out picking pumpkins and doing activities with her dad in public around tons of people.
 Do you think she actually absorbed everything from that 1100 page book while listening to it like that?
 I highly doubt it.

 Why do people do things like this and then post it on the internet like it’s something to aspire to?
 I personally think that was a waste of a perfectly good book by consuming it in that fashion and that quickly.
 What was gained?
 What was lost?

 That, dear reader, is what pisses me off.

 I’m not jaded.
 I’m a reader, and I want the culture of reading to live.
 Audiobooks are great.
 They open up possibilities for people who physically can’t read.
 People who are blind or physically incapable of holding a book now have access to meaningful stories just as much as the rest of us.
 That’s incredible!

-I support audiobooks, but I don’t want to confuse them with an activity that has been around for thousands of years before the advent of computers.
+I support audiobooks, but I don’t think reading and listening are the same.
 Reading is sacred to me, and I think I love it more than breathing.